Pregnancy loss aftercare and advice

 How can counselling help me?

-Should you feel you need some counselling after your pregnancy loss, please contact your nearest EPAU Clinic to be referred for this service.
-For more information on counselling, please ask a member of staff for a copy of the Women’s Health Counselling Service leaflet.
+For information on counselling, please ask a member of staff for a copy of the Women’s Health Counselling Service leaflet.
+If you feel you may benefit from counselling, please email the Women's Health Counsellors.

 Looking after yourself following a pregnancy loss is as important as any medical care you receive.
-You should make sure you are eating and drinking well.
-You should also make sure that you are resting but remaining active, to prevent developing complications such as a blood clot.
+Make sure you eat and drink well, and that you rest, but still remain active.
+Moving around will help prevent complications, such as a blood clot.

 General advice for women following a miscarriage

-Bleeding from your vagina can be expected to last for up to two weeks following a miscarriage.
-This should ease over time with less clotting.
-If bleeding continues for longer than two weeks, please contact the EPAU.
+You can expect bleeding from your vagina to last for up to 2 weeks following a miscarriage.
+This should ease over time, with less clotting.
+If bleeding continues for longer than 2 weeks, please contact the EPAU.

 There should be no abnormal smell.
 If your discharge does smell abnormal, please contact the EPAU as you may have an infection.

-Sanitary towels should be used while you are bleeding, to lessen the chance of you developing an infection.
+Use sanitary towels while you are bleeding, to lessen your chance of developing an infection.
 You can use tampons when you have another period.

 You may feel pain for a few days after your miscarriage.
 This is normally a period type cramping, which should get better over time.
-Paracetamol and ibuprofen can be taken to help with pain relief.
-If you still have pain and / or bleeding two weeks after your miscarriage, contact the EPAU for advice (see contact details at the end of this leaflet).
+Please take paracetamol or ibuprofen to help with pain relief.
+If you still have pain and / or bleeding 2 weeks after your miscarriage, contact the EPAU for advice.
+The EPAU contact details are at the end of this leaflet.

-If you are feeling unwell, like you have an infection, please contact the EPAU.
+If you feel unwell, like you have an infection, please contact the EPAU.

-You will be asked to carry out a urine pregnancy test following your miscarriage at an appropriate time; this is usually three weeks after your miscarriage.
-If this test is positive you should contact the EPAU for advice.
+Around 3 weeks after your miscarriage we will ask you to carry out a urine pregnancy test.
+If this test is positive, please contact the EPAU for advice.
 This is to make sure all the pregnancy tissue has gone.

 Advice for women following a molar pregnancy